3rd Battalion, 16th Field Artillery Regiment: History

-Upon arriving at the port in Kuwait the soldiers of the Rolling Thunder battalion went into action and downloaded all of its equipment in a record manner.
-Once downloaded the equipment was moved to the staging area for forward movement to Camp Udairi, 22 km south of the Iraqi border.
-While at Udairi the Thunder battalion prepared for its follow-on mission.
+Upon arriving at the port in Kuwait, the soldiers of the Rolling Thunder battalion went into action and downloaded all of its equipment in a record manner.
+Once downloaded, the equipment was moved to the staging area for forward movement to Camp Udairi, 22 km south of the Iraqi border.
+While at Udairi, the Thunder battalion prepared for its follow-on mission.
 The battalion conducted live fire weapons calibration and verified all small arms and crew served weapons systems.

 The first element of the Rolling Thunder battalion to cross the Kuwait – Iraq border was B battery on 27 April 2003.
 The remaining elements of the battalion crossed the border of Kuwait and Iraq on 4 May 2003 at approximately 0520 hours.
 The battalion's wheel convoy was provided MP escort for added security.
 The battalion was en route to AA Horse just south of Baghdad to marry up with its tracked vehicles.
-Once the battalion linked up with its equipment the call forward order was received and the battalion continued its march to its base position at the Baqubah airfield in northern Iraq.
-Here the battalion was to join the lead elements of the 2nd Brigade Combat Team, Warhorse Brigade.
-Upon arrival the soldiers immediately begin to establish its base camp – Thunder Land.
+Once the battalion linked up with its equipment, the call forward order was received and the battalion continued its march to its base position at the Baqubah airfield in northern Iraq.
+Here, the battalion was to join the lead elements of the 2nd Brigade Combat Team, Warhorse Brigade.
+Upon arrival, the soldiers immediately begin to establish their base camp – Thunder Land.

 B battery was tasked to the DIVARTY headquarters as part of Task Force Gunner.
 Their mission was to assist in securing the Taji Airfield.
 A and C batteries were further task organized to Task Force 2–8 Infantry (Talon) and Task Force 3–67 Armor (Hounds of Hell) respectively.
 A battery was given the mission to secure a weapons and munitions site north of the Tigris River Dam.
 Apache comes under hostile fire nightly.
 The soldiers of Cyclone were given the mission to provide direct artillery support to 3–67 Armor as it sought to secure the main MEK compound 75 km north of Baqubah.
-Additionally Cyclone manned a checkpoint north of the compound in an effort to disarm freedom fighters and secure the area around the MEK compound.
-Headquarters Service battery remained at Thunder Land at the Baqubah airfield to provide logistical and administrative support to the batteries.
+Additionally, Cyclone manned a checkpoint north of the compound in an effort to disarm freedom fighters and secure the area around the MEK compound.
+The Headquarters Service battery remained at Thunder Land at the Baqubah airfield, to provide logistical and administrative support to the batteries.

 The locations of the batteries spread the Thunder battalion over a 100 km radius.